lmatosevic/ivy-nestjs/cli/README.md

 > Scripts for generating common application resources and modules.

 ## Create resource
-Script for creating new resource modules adding it to the imports of main app module.
+Script for creating new resource modules and adding it to the imports of main app module.

 ```shell
 create-resource.js [name] [type]